 In Section 201 of the act, businesses are granted permission to treat qualified retirement plans adopted before the tax return due date (including extensions) as having been adopted on the last day of the taxable year.
-Simply put, a company that’s considering an ESOP or another qualifying retirement plan in 2020, has until September 2021 to establish the plan and still make 2020 tax-deductible contributions.
+Simply put, a company that’s considering an ESOP, or another qualifying retirement plan in 2020, has until September 2021 to establish the plan and still make 2020 tax-deductible contributions.

 The legislation ultimately provides business owners greater flexibility in their ESOP planning.
-The results: more time comprehensive plan design, increased opportunities for tax relief, and reduced end-of-year pressure for business owners considering ESOPs.
+The results: more time for comprehensive plan design, increased opportunities for tax relief, and reduced end-of-year pressure for business owners considering ESOPs.

 The SECURE Act - Full Text